 Harriet and Stillwater) to the park.
 The official opening was

 on August 5, 1906 .
 The boats operated until 1926.

 Excelsior Amusement Park

-Detroit.
-The streetcar that ran down 44th Street in Edina just south
+The streetcar ran from Minneapolis down 44th Street in Edina just south

 until 1932, when it was replaced by a bus from Hopkins.